 ISEA established the Robert B. Hurley Distinguished Service Award in 2005, and presents it to an individual whose efforts have advanced and promoted workplace safety and health.
 Bob Hurley was a life-long advocate for worker safety and health.
 He was also CEO of Fendall, Inc., the emergency eyewash manufacturer, and an ISEA Board member.

-The Award Dinner takes place during ISEA’s Annual Meeting, the association’s largest national meeting, where leaders in the safety equipment industry converge to address issues affecting workplace safety.
+The Award Dinner took place during ISEA’s Annual Meeting, the association’s largest national meeting, where leaders in the safety equipment industry converge to address issues affecting workplace safety.